Azure/Metrics-Advisor-for-Equipment.github.io/docs/07-Configure alerts an get notifications using a hook.md

-# Configuring alerts and getting notifications using a hook
+# ⭐Configuring alerts and getting notifications using a hook
 After an anomaly is detected by Metrics Advisor for equipment, an alert notification will be triggered based on alert setting using a hook.
 An alert setting can be used with multiple detection configurations, various parameters are available to customize your alert rule.

 ## 1. Create a hook